markellus/Extreme-AltF4/README.md

 ## License

-This project is licensed under a custom license! - see the [LICENSE](LICENSE) file for details.
+This project has a custom license! - see the [LICENSE](LICENSE) file for details.